 I’ve tested pretty much every desensitizing spray there is, so decided to ignore the instructions to use three sprays.
 One works just fine for me usually, and more can cause erection problems.

 After a test spray on my arm to check my skin’s reaction, I went ahead and sprayed my penis head once.
 The spray came out in a very fast mist, so I wasted some by accident.

 I applied a second spray to be sure, and rubbed it in.
 It had a light smell, but nothing like many other sprays, so that was a plus.

 I waited 5 minutes and then had a quick wash to get rid of any excess.
 I could definitely feel a hot tingling sensation, which is typical of these sprays.
 It was tolerable though, and didn’t produce any redness or other problems.

-I found during foreplay that there was definitely considerable numbing from the Fortacin.
+I found during foreplay that there was definitely considerable numbing.
 It made it a little tricky to get an erection through physical stimulation alone, which often happens.

 We also tested it with oral sex, and had no problems.
 My partner didn’t find a bad smell or taste, and there was no transference of the numbing to her.

 We tested it a few more times over the next week, finding it worked consistently.
 I did feel a hot sensation every time, which isn’t ideal, but I could put up with it.